 Norwegian Carl Størmer (pronounced “Stermer”), an award-winning speaker, talks on a wide range of topics.
 A common theme is complexity, collaboration and creativity, embodied in the Jazzcode; how to stay flexible and influence outcomes when out of control, working in near-real time.

-Carl has a varied background in music, teaching and business, and can tailor his message to a number of specific themes.
+Carl has a varied background in music, teaching and business, and can tailor his message to a number of specific themes applicable across industries.
 Typical themes with which he is comfortable deals with strategies in a complex world: Collaboration, crisis management, structured thinking, creativity, innovation, complexity, attention management, learning strategies.

 COLLABORATION.
 Growing up with jazz, Carl always wondered how jazz musicians could collaborate without rehearsals.
 After years studying and playing jazz, he coined the term The Jazzcode to encompass the stack of practices needed to facilitate instant teamwork.
 In this talk, Carl, using stories from his years as a jazz musician, consultant and manager in large and small organizations, he unpacks the Jazzcode.
 He describes the preparation, use of attention and configuration for flexiblity needed to influence outcomes when a complex real-time interaction among players excludes the use of scripts and preplanned responses.
 Carl, himself an accomplished musician, often brings local musicians on stage to show the Jazzcode in a powerful performance, half talk, half concert.
 Typical duration: 60-90 minutes.
 Can also be extended to a workshop, using the case Carl wrote for Harvard Business School in 2009 about Miles Davis.
 See a samle of a talk here.